 Your pet's wellness program begins with annual visits to the veterinarian.
 The physical exam evaluates your dog or cat's health.
 We rely on you, the pet owner, to provide us with key information, and answer specific questions about your pet to reveal any developing health issues.

-Our services including lab testing and diagnosis, dentistry, vaccinations, and microchipping.
-We offer designated separate canine and feline housing for your pet's comfort.
-Also, ask our vets about prescription diets, and weight loss counseling.Schedule a Visit!
+Our services include lab testing to aid in diagnosis, vaccinations, dentistry, and microchipping.
+We offer separately designated canine and feline housing for your pet's comfort.
+We also offer weight loss counseling and prescription diets.Schedule a Visit!

 Your veterinarian will inspect your pet from nose to tail and let you know of any potential health issues.
 Be sure to mention any concerns you may have regarding your pet's health.